t2trg/t2trg-iot-edge-computing/draft-irtf-t2trg-iot-edge.md

 While some IoT applications may require latency below a few tens of milliseconds {{Weiner}}, industrial robots and motion control systems have use cases for cycle times in the order of microseconds {{_60802}}.
 In some cases speed-of-light limitations may simply prevent a solution based on remote cloud, however it is not the only challenge relative to time sensitivity.
-Guarantees for jitter are also important to those industrial IoT applications.
+Guarantees for bounded latency and jitter ({{RFC8578}} section 7) are also important to those industrial IoT applications.
 This means control packets need to arrive with as little variation as possible and within a strict deadline.
 Given the best-effort characteristics of the Internet, this challenge is virtually impossible to address, without using end-to-end guarantees for individual message delivery and continuous data flows.